 And it paid off.
 By the time he was 19, he was a regular on the podium at freeskiing’s major events.
 Last year, he was crowned the Association of Freeskiing Professionals (AFP) World Skiing Invitational (WSI) world champion.
 This winter, he’ll headline the United State’s inaugural freesking squad at the 2014 Olympics in Sochi.
 Look for him to be a serious medal contender in the halfpipe and slopestyle events.

 But remember, it was Telluride that groomed Kenworthy, 22, to be one of skiing’s biggest stars.
-“It’s a well-known fact that Telluride boasts some of the steepest, deepest and most diverse terrain of any ski resorts in North America,” he says.
+“It’s a well-known fact that Telluride boasts some of the steepest, deepest and most diverse terrain of any ski resort in North America,” he says.
 And that’s what he likes best about this mountain, stashed in the southwest corner of Colorado, 100 miles from the nearest stoplight.

 From the best chili to how to catch first chair on a powder day, Kenworthy knows this resort inside and out.
 Follow his tips to make the most of your next trip to Telluride.